equinor/lcm/README.md

 ![CI](https://github.com/equinor/lcm/workflows/CI/badge.svg)

-Web application for creating, comparing, and optimizing lost circulation material blends used for bridging fractures in petroleum rock formations during drilling.
+Web application for opimal mixing of chemicals.

 This repository is the result from the merger of the two summer intern projects from 2020.